 Marathonas is another super beach you can visit in Aegina.
 It’s about five kilometers from the main capital of the island, and it features the widest shores on Aegina.

 Where To Stay In Agistri

-Valisaras Hotel is a good place to stay in Agistri for families and groups of friends.
+Valisaras Hotel is an excellent place to stay in Agistri for families and groups of friends.
 The place is located in Skala, allowing guests to reach the most popular areas on the island in virtually no time.

-This beautiful and small island is located in the heart of the Saronic Gulf, quite close to Aegina and Agistri.
-The island is only an hour ferry ride from the Port of Piraeus, making it a popular destination, primarily for weekend getaways from the Greek capital.
+This beautiful small island is located in the heart of the Saronic Gulf, quite close to Aegina and Agistri.
+The island is only an hour’s ferry ride from the Port of Piraeus, making it a popular destination, primarily for weekend getaways from the Greek capital.

 Poros is located quite close to the rest of the Saronic Islands, so it is an excellent place to start your island-hopping experience in Greece.
 You can combine a stay in Poros with visits to Aegina, Agistri, and Hydra, for the most authentic Saronic experience.

-Along the seaside promenade, do not miss a stop at the Archaeological Museum of Poros and many of the fish restaurants and bars.
+Do not miss a stop along the seaside promenade at the Archaeological Museum of Poros and many fish restaurants and bars.
 If you’re looking for a fantastic panoramic view of the island, reach the Roloi Tower in Poros Town.

 Most of the hinterland is quite deserted, except for several forgotten villages.
-Here, the terrain is covered in pine trees and olive groves, ad vines.
+Here, the terrain is covered in pine trees, olive groves, and vines.

 When spending time in Poros, do not miss the ruins of the Temple of Poseidon, located in the heart of the ancient settlement of Kalaureia.
 From here, it is possible to admire the breathtaking views of Aegina Island.